Are you familiar with retinal tears? These represent a serious problem that can eventually lead to vision loss if not addressed quickly.

 As mentioned earlier, the retina is the thin layer at the back of your eye that captures light and sends information about images to the brain.

 When we are young, the gel in the eye, known as vitreous, is attached to the retina.
 As we age, this gel softens and separates from the retina.
 In some cases, instead of separating smoothly, it peels the retina along with it and results in a retinal tear.
-If untreated, this tear can progress to become a retinal detachment.
+If left untreated, this tear can progress to become a retinal detachment.

 The Common Symptoms of Retinal Tears